Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

 \subsubsection{Experiment tasks}

 \paragraph{Heat-rejection: } The heat-rejection dataset comprises fMRI data from two experimental tasks.
-In the social rejection task, individuals see head shots of their ex-partners or close friends in addition to a cue-phrase beneath each photo directing participants to think about how they felt during their break-up experience with the ex-partner or a specific positive experience with their friend.
-In the somatic pain task, individuals focus on a hot (painful) or warm (non-painful) stimulus that was delivered to their left forearm (the temperature was calibrated for each person).
+In the rejection task, individuals either see head shots of an ex-partner with a cue-phrase beneath the photo directing them to think about how they felt during the break-up (rejection) or a head shot of a close friend with a cue-phrase directing them to think about a specific positive experience with this friend (no rejection).
+In the somatic pain task, individuals focus on a hot (painful) or warm (not painful) stimulus that is delivered to their left forearm (with temperatures calibrated to each participant).
 Each rejection trial begins with a 7 s fixation cross, followed by a 15 s presentation period of a photo (ex-partner or friend), a 5 s five-point affect rating period, and 18 s of a visuo-spatial control task in which individuals see an arrow pointing left or right and are asked to indicate in which direction the arrow is pointing.
-Heat trials are identical in structure to the rejection trials with the exception that individuals see a fixation cross during the 15 s thermal stimulation period (consisting of a 1.5-s temperature ramp up/down and 12 s at peak temperature) and subsequently use the five-point rating scale to report their experienced pain.
+Heat trials are identical in structure to rejection trials with the exception that individuals see a fixation cross during the 15 s thermal stimulation period (consisting of a 1.5 s temperature ramp up/down and 12 s at peak temperature) and subsequently use the five-point rating scale to report their experienced pain level.

-\paragraph{MOTOR:} In the HCP's motor task individuals see visual cues asking them to tap their left or right fingers, squeeze their left or right toes or move their tongue.
-The task is presented in blocks of 12 s, each including one movement type, preceded by 3 s cue.
-Two fMRI runs were collected for this task, each containing two blocks of tongue movements, four blocks of hand movements (two left, two right), and four blocks of foot movements (again, two left and two right) as well as three 15 s fixation blocks.
+\paragraph{MOTOR:} In the HCP's motor task, individuals see visual cues asking them to tap their left or right fingers, squeeze their left or right toes or move their tongue.
+The task was presented in blocks of 12 s, each including one movement type, preceded by 3 s cue.
+Two fMRI runs were collected for this task, each comprising two blocks of tongue movements, four blocks of hand movements (two left, two right), and four blocks of foot movements (again, two left and two right) as well as three 15 s fixation blocks.